 Irritable Bowel Syndrome

 Irritable bowel syndrome (IBS) can often be controlled with a proper diet.
-Dr. Tina Marcantel is a naturopathic physician practicing in Gilbert, Arizona, and serving Mesa, Chandler, Tempe, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic physician practicing in Gold Canyon, Arizona, and serving Gilbert, Mesa, Chandler, Tempe, and the greater Phoenix area.

 “Health begins in the colon” is a frequent saying among naturopathic physicians.
 Irritable Bowel Syndrome (IBS) is prevalent in the U.S. because our diet consists mostly of processed foods such as white bread, white pasta, white rice, refined sugar and fast foods.
 Combine nutrition-poor, low fiber foods with increased stress in our society and the incidence of colon disease continues to climb.